dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 color pickers, date and time widgets, and range elements.

 The main example in this target contains a client and a server.
-The client uses the Web UI package to present its user interface, which displays a form with many different kinds of input elements.
+The client uses the Web UI package to present its user interface (a form with many kinds of input elements), and keep the interface in sync with Dart data.
 The client and server communicate using several classes from the core Dart library, including streams, Futures, HttpRequest, and so on.